Claiming Casualty and Theft Losses on Your Tax Return

 Non-Deductible Casualty Losses

-Losses aren't tax-deductible if the damage or destruction of the property is the result of:
+Losses that occurred prior to 2018 aren't tax-deductible if the damage or destruction of the property was the result of:

 - Accidental breaking, such as dinnerware or glassware being dropped and shattering